-You've heard about financial independence.
+You've heard about financial independence (or FIRE).
 The personal freedom, new options, and a relaxed lifestyle all sound amazing, but you don't know where to start.
 It's time to create a financial independence plan.

 Just like any other major goals in life, you need to develop a pathway to get there.
 Graduating from college, landing your first career, and even finding your partner all took focused attention and clear direction.
 Financial independence is no different.